 Every industry has its own set of security risks.
 For example, if you're in the banking industry, then you're going to have to worry about things like hackers trying to hack into customer accounts and stealing money.

-Generally speaking, black box testing is the cheapest option, because the tester doesn't need any special access or knowledge.
+Generally speaking, black box testing is the cheapest penetration testing option, because the tester doesn't need any special access or knowledge.
 But it's also less accurate, because they can't see what they're attacking.
-White box testing is more accurate but also more expensive, because the tester has full knowledge of the system.
-Gray box testing is a mix of the two and therefore somewhere in between in terms of accuracy and cost.
+White box penetration testing is more accurate but also more expensive, because the tester has full knowledge of the system.
+Gray box penetration testing is a mix of the two and therefore somewhere in between in terms of accuracy and penetration testing cost.

 So which approach should you choose?
 It depends on your budget and your needs.
 If you're looking for an accurate assessment, go for white box testing.
 But if you're on a tight budget, black box testing will get the job done.
 If you are somewhere in the middle, go for gray box testing.
 It's a good choice if you're looking for a more comprehensive assessment but don't have the time or resources to conduct a white box test.
 Covert is the best approach when you want to know how the people tasked with defending the network are performing, and most importantly how well they are prepared to respond to real-life attacks.